JU-Computer-Club/footprint-monitor/README.md

 ## 🎯 Expectations
-:small_orange_diamond: Showcase your technical expertise through speaking on webinars and technical workshops arranged by JU Computer Club
+:small_orange_diamond: Showcase your technical expertise through speaking on webinars and technical workshops arranged by JU Computer Club <br>
-:small_orange_diamond: Learn Open Source contribution by taking part in tech projects undertaken by JU Computer Club
+:small_orange_diamond: Learn Open Source contribution by taking part in tech projects undertaken by JU Computer Club <br>
-:small_orange_diamond: Use your mentorship opportunity to closely work with upcoming pilot programs undertaken by the club
+:small_orange_diamond: Use your mentorship opportunity to closely work with upcoming pilot programs undertaken by the club <br>
-:small_orange_diamond: Make proper use of the exclusive benefits that we offer and try you best to achieve the Best Performing Associate recognition
+:small_orange_diamond: Make proper use of the exclusive benefits that we offer and try you best to achieve the Best Performing Associate recognition <br>

 ## 🎯 Aftermath
 ### After program completion, based on your activities and contribution, you would be able to-